Anorexia Nervosa (cont.)

 How is anorexia nervosa diagnosed?

 Anorexia nervosa can be a difficult disorder to diagnose, since individuals with anorexia often attempt to hide the disorder.
 Denial and secrecy frequently accompany other symptoms.
-It is unusual for an individual with anorexia to seek professional help because the individual typically does not accept that she or he has a problem (denial).
+It is unusual for a person with anorexia to seek professional help because the individual typically does not accept that she or he has a problem (denial).
 In many cases, the actual diagnosis is not made until medical complications have developed.
 The individual is often brought to the attention of a professional by family members only after marked weight loss has occurred.
-When anorexics finally come to the attention of the health care professional, they often lack insight into their problem despite being severely malnourished and may be unreliable in terms of providing accurate information.
+When anorexics finally come to the attention of a health-care professional, they often lack insight into their problem despite being severely malnourished and may be unreliable in terms of providing accurate information.
 Therefore, it is often necessary to obtain information from parents, a spouse, or other family members in order to evaluate the degree of weight loss and extent of the disorder.
-Health professionals will sometimes administer questionnaires for anorexia as part of screening for the disorder.
+Health professionals will sometimes administer symptom questionnaires as part of screening for the disorder.

 Warning signs of developing anorexia or one of the other eating disorders include excessive interest in dieting or thinness.
 One example of such interest includes a movement called "thinspiration," which promotes extreme thinness as a lifestyle choice rather than as a symptom of illness.
 There are a variety of web sites that attempt to inspire others toward extreme thinness by featuring information on achieving that goal, photos of famous, extremely thin celebrities, and testimonials, as well as before and after pictures of individuals who ascribe to extreme thinness.

-The actual criteria for anorexia nervosa are found in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, Text Revision (DSM-IV-TR).
+The actual criteria for anorexia nervosa are found in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V).

-There are four basic criteria for the diagnosis of anorexia nervosa that are characteristic:
+There are three basic criteria for the diagnosis of anorexia nervosa that are characteristic:

-The DSM-IV-TR further identifies two subtypes of anorexia nervosa.
-In the binge-eating/purging type, the individual regularly engages in binge eating or purging behavior which involves self-induced vomiting or the misuse of laxatives, diuretics, or enemas during the current episode of anorexia.
-In the restricting type, the individual severely restricts food intake but does not regularly engage in the behaviors seen in the binge-eating type.
+The DSM-V further identifies two subtypes of anorexia nervosa.
+In the binge-eating/purging type, the individual regularly engaged in binge eating or purging behavior in at least the past three months, which involves self-induced vomiting or the misuse of laxatives, diuretics, or enemas during the current episode of anorexia.
+In the restricting type, the individual has severely restricted food intake and/or excessively exercised for at least the past three months but does not regularly engage in the behaviors seen in the binge-eating type.

 Unlike the binge-eating/purging type of anorexia nervosa, bulimia nervosa does not result in weight reduction below the minimal normal weight.
 Bulimia nervosa is characterized by episodes of eating significantly excessive amounts of food that the individual feels they cannot stop themselves from engaging in (binges), alternating with episodes of attempts to counteract the binges using inappropriate behaviors (purging) like self-induced vomiting, misuse of medications, fasting, and/or excessive exercising.
-Most individuals with an eating disorder do not fit neatly into either the diagnosis of anorexia or bulimia and are therefore classified as suffering from eating disorder, not otherwise specified (EDNOS).
-For example, people with binge-eating disorder experience episodes of binge eating but do not regularly engage in purging or restricting behaviors.
+Most individuals with an eating disorder do not fit neatly into either the diagnosis of anorexia or bulimia and are therefore classified as either suffering from "other specified feeding or eating disorder" or "unspecified feeding or eating disorder."
+Examples of other specified feeding or eating disorders include people with binge-eating disorder who experience episodes of binge eating but do not regularly engage in purging or restricting behaviors; individuals with recurrent purging behaviors without binge eating and recurrent episodes of night eating that is not better explained by binge eating disorder or another mental-health disorder.
+Those eating disorders that do not meet diagnostic criteria for any specific eating disorder are classified as an "unspecified feeding or eating disorder."

 Viewers share their comments